charles7668/VNGT/Docs/GameManager.md

 - Set up Locale Emulator location in the `Settings` page.
 - Click Edit Game.
 - Select the `LE Config` setting.

+### Integrate Sandboxie-Plus

+- Set up the Sandboxie-Plus location in the `Settings` page.
+- Click **Edit**.
+- Enable the option `Run with Sandboxie`.
+- Edit the `Box Name` field to specify your target Sandboxie box name.

 ### Integrate [VNGTTranslator](https://github.com/charles7668/VNGTTranslator)